Jun-Lizst/leo1234jv4/content/resource/neurobiology.md

     - How calcium-channels are recruited to active zones ?
     - What mediates the calcium-triggered release that remains in synapses which lack fast synaptotagmin calcium-sensor isoforms ?
     - How synapses are formed ?
     - What signal transduction pathways organize synapse formation ?
-Although some of the extracellular interactions involved in synapse formation has been revealed, for example, synaptic adhesion molecules (sAMs), the intracellular signaling event is largely unknown.
+Although some of the extracellular interactions involved in synapse formation has been revealed, for example, synaptic adhesion molecules (SAMs), the intracellular signaling event is largely unknown.
+    - How ePSD and iPSD is formed in single neurons ?

 ---